Sales journal

 1. Date: This column is used to record the date on which the sale is made.
 Normally, it is the same date as written on the sales invoice.

-2. Account debited: This column is used to enter the name of customers whose individual accounts are maintained in accounts receivable subsidiary ledger.
+2. Account debited: This column is used to enter the name of customers whose individual accounts are maintained in the accounts receivable subsidiary ledger.

 3. Invoice number: The sales invoice number is written in this column.

 5. Accounts receivable & Sales: In this column, the net amount receivable from customers is written.
-In general ledger, the accounts receivable account is debited and sales account is credited by the total of this column.
+In the general ledger, the accounts receivable account is debited and the sales account is credited by the total of this column.

 Posting entries from sales journal to subsidiary and general ledger